Companion parrot: Adoption

 There is a small industry in breeding parrots for the pet trade.
 Breeders may range from small hobby breeders caring for just a pair or two to large breeding farms that may house hundreds of pairs.
 When chicks are small, breeders may put a specially made closed bird ring (bird band) on one of their legs with identifying characters stamped into the plastic.
-A closed ring would not fit over the foot of an adult parrot, so its presence proves that the bird was banded when it was a young chick.
+A closed ring would not fit over the foot of an adult parrot, so its presence proves that the bird was banded when a young chick.

 Some breeders leave the chicks in the nest longer and thus have to use an open band on the bird's leg.
 However, some breeders do not band the smaller commonly bred parrots, and some owners may have their bird's band removed after purchase because of the possibility that a band might become caught on a toy or other object and cause injury (removal of a band should be done by a veterinarian or experienced person).
-Bands are the main method for identifying an individual bird, which is helpful if the bird is lost.
+Bands are the main method for identifying an individual bird, which is helpful if that bird is lost.
 Sometimes the larger and more expensive parrots are micro-chipped with a tiny security device, as well as being tagged with a leg ring.

 Places for young parrots include breeders and specialty bird stores that ensure the chicks are healthy, well socialized with people and raised properly.
-Before being taken to a new home, hand-reared chicks will be fully fledged (have been allowed to learn to fly), can crack nuts and seeds for themselves, and will have been fully weaned from semisolid hand-rearing food (or fed by its parents) to an appropriate diet.
+Before being taken to a new home, hand-reared chicks will be fully fledged (have been allowed to learn to fly), can crack nuts and seeds for themselves, and will have been fully weaned from semisolid hand-rearing food (or fed by their parents) to an appropriate diet.
 Some breeders will additionally accustom their young parrots to different experiences, such as harness-training, traveling, and handling by a variety of people including children, taking advantage of this impressionable period of development.

 Adult parrots that are rehomed by their owners or offered for adoption from a parrot shelter often make excellent pets after they adjust to a new home.
-Some of these, however, may have been neglected or abused in the past, and may do best with an experienced parrot owner.
-The rehoming of a companion parrot, in most cases, can be avoided by doing enough research before acquiring one and determining whether the potential buyer has a lifestyle that suits the species he/she is considering, and choosing a bird that is most compatible with the human's lifestyle.
-Owners should also consider potential lifespan when selecting a species, and make appropriate arrangements if the bird is likely to outlive the owner.
+Some of these, however, may have experienced neglect or abuse in their past, and may do best with an experienced parrot owner.
+The rehoming of a companion parrot, in most cases, can be avoided by doing enough research before acquiring one and determining whether the potential buyer has a lifestyle that suits the species they are considering, and choosing a bird that is most compatible with their lifestyle.
+Owners should also consider potential lifespan when selecting a species and make appropriate arrangements if the bird is likely to outlive the owner.